Strongly correlated physics in organic open-shell quantum systems: Computational Details

 \section{Computational Details}

 The structures were set up with the atomic simulation environment (ASE) software package~\cite{larsenJPCM29} and the DFT calculations were performed with the GPAW package~\cite{mortensenPRB71,larsenPRB80,enkovaaraJPCM22}.
-We performed a geometry optimization, and the atomic positions were relaxed until the forces on each atom were below $0.001$~Hartree/Bohr$^{-1}$ ($\approx 0.05$~eV/\AA).
-For converging the electron density, we used an LCAO double-$\zeta$ basis set, with a grid spacing of $0.2$~\AA, and the Perdew–Burke–Ernzerhof exchange-correlation functional~\cite{perdew_burke_ernzerhof1996}.
-For the electron transport calculations, we followed the method described in~\cite{gandus2020efficient}.
+Geometry optimizations were performed by relaxing atomic positions until the forces on each atom were below $0.001$~Hartree/Bohr$^{-1}$ ($\approx 0.05$~eV/\AA).
+To converge the electron density, we used an LCAO double-$\zeta$ basis set, with a grid spacing of $0.2$~\AA, and the Perdew–Burke–Ernzerhof exchange-correlation functional~\cite{perdew_burke_ernzerhof1996}.
 The leads were modeled by a three-layer-thick Au(111) slab sampled with a $3\times1\times1$ \textit{k}-point grid along the transport direction.
 The scattering region also includes one Au slab and an additional Au layer terminated by a four-atom Au tip, to which the molecule anchoring groups are attached.

-For all structures, the $A$ subspace describing the effective model is composed of the p$_z$ LOs of the C and N atoms of the molecular bridge, while the $R$ subspace for the cRPA calculation of the screened interaction includes the molecule and also extends to the Au atoms of the tip (see Fig.~\ref{fig:junctions_schematic}).
+For all structures considered below, the $A$ subspace describing the effective model consists of the p$_z$ LOs of the C and N atoms of the molecular bridge~\cite{gandusSSE199}, while the $R$ subspace for the cRPA calculation of the screened interaction includes the molecule and also extends to the Au atoms of the tip (see Fig.~\ref{fig:junctions_schematic}).

+The R-DMFT simulations were performed with and ED impurity solver~\cite{amaricciCPC273,crippaSPPCb58} converging the solution with up to $n_b = 7$ bath sites discretization for each AIM.
+The ED simulations we performed using \texttt{edpyt}~\cite{edpyt}.
+In both cases we choose to set $\mu=0$ so that the Fermi energy is determined by the electron reservoirs in the junction (which is the reference energy of the AO Hamiltonian) and recalculate the occupation of the active space self-consistently.
+The quantum transport NEGF simulations without and with a many-body self-energy were performed using \texttt{qtpyt}~\cite{qtpyt}.